 The Candidate Experience

-How does the background checking process impact the candidate experience?
-The impact can be significant—again, this is especially true due to the competitive hiring situation employers now find themselves in.
+How does the background check process impact the candidate experience?
+The impact can be significant—again, this is especially true due to the competitive hiring situation employers now face.

 What should candidates expect?
 A user-friendly platform; an easy onboarding process for providing their information; timely, open, and transparent communication; complete privacy and data security.